LAND + LEGACY

 Our initial focus will be restoring riparian areas and wetlands—vital habitats that support native species, improve water quality, reduce runoff pollution, and recharge groundwater supplies.
 Managed grazing will also control invasive species and foster native plant recovery, allowing wildlife to return and ecosystems to thrive.

-With 25+ years of restoration experience, OVLC is ready to ensure this landscape remains a vital resource for wildlife and people alike, now and for future generations.
+With 25+ years of restoration experience, OVLC is ready to ensure this landscape, and landscapes across our valley, remain a vital resource for wildlife and people alike, now and for future generations.

 Connecting Communities to Nature & Expanding Access to California’s Great Outdoors